muximus3/RxEvent/README.md

 ## Notice

 - RxEvent is the simplest way to communicate in app, also with least codes to write.
-But Please do not heavy use it, that would be harmful to your app infrastructure.
+But Please do not heavy use it, that would be harmful to your app infrastructure. eg: In my project i use this for communication between a single Fragment item in ViewPager and Its Activity.
 - RxEvent would sent `Object` instantly, so make sure Activity/Fragment in it's lifecycle, when you want emit messages to them.
 - if your Activity/Fragment extend from  `BaseActivity`/`BaseFragment`, RxEvent would unRegister automatically, when the lifecycle is `onStop()`.